 Camera Setup Dialog

 This dialog box allows you to specify exposure parameters for image acquisition.
 The controls for a CCD camera are described first.
-Options specific to the Gatan K2 Summit camera are described in Controls for Gatan K2 Camera, one for Direct Electron direct detector cameras in Controls for Direct Electron Cameras, and ones for Falcon cameras in Controls for Thermo/FEI Falcon Cameras.
+Options specific to the Gatan K2 Summit and K3 cameras are described in Controls for Gatan K2 and K3 Cameras, one for Direct Electron direct detector cameras in Controls for Direct Electron Cameras, and ones for Falcon cameras in Controls for Thermo/FEI Falcon Cameras.
 The simpler set of options for other cameras that can take frames are described in Controls for Other Cameras that Can Take Frames (OneView, Rio, Tietz XF416/Fn16, Ceta 2).
 Controls for STEM acquisition, and modifications of the existing controls, are described in Controls in STEM Mode.

 Camera radio buttons